allen-munsch/hey_gpt_hey_whisper/README.md

 # hey_gpt_hey_whisper

-simple bash functions that can be used to ask, and talk to openai gpt
+#### simple bash functions that can be used to ask, and talk to openai gpt, from the terminal.

 Inspired by: https://kadekillary.work/posts/1000x-eng/